 Spencer argues that the set of human continental populations is adequately justified in the SRP of population genetics (2019a, 97).
 According to him, Rosenberg and colleagues refer to the set of five continental populations to formulate and test hypotheses about genetic distribution across humans.
 Spencer does not go into detail here, but one example of such a hypothesis would be "the set of five human continental populations is the population subdivision at K = 5 in humans" (Spencer 2019a, 99).
-Furthermore, this hypothesis is empirically accurate and quantitatively precise, as it has been tested repeatedly.
-It also seems to meet other empirical standards of population genetics.
-Spencer claims that similar hypotheses can be generated for each of the particular five human continental populations (Spencer 2019a, 100).
-Hence, he concludes that each of those populations is also a real biological kind.
+Furthermore, according to Spencer, this hypothesis is empirically accurate and quantitatively precise, as it has been tested repeatedly.
+While this hypothesis might seem to meet these requirements and other standards of population genetics, Spencer does not offer explicit evidence for his claims.
+For instance, as I discussed in previous sections, that hypothesis could only be accurate if one assumes that Europeans, South Asians, and Central Asians as part of the same human continental population (Section 2).
+Spencer offers no other examples, but he claims that similar hypotheses can be generated for each of the particular five human continental populations (Spencer 2019a, 100).
+What he seems to have in mind here are hypotheses such as "One of the population subdivisions at K = 5 in humans corresponds to the African continental population."
+Hence, Spencer concludes that the K=5 subdivision is real and each one of the five continental populations is a real biological kind.

-The five human continental populations might satisfy Spencer's criteria for real biological kinds both individually and as a set.
-However, are they real biological kinds?
+As I have described above, Spencer relies on a theory of real kinds to conclude that races (i.e., the five human continental populations) are biologically real.
+However, how strong is his theory and conclusion?
 Again, it is important to be critical.
 First, Spencer's theory is entirely based on the set of studies generated by Noah Rosenberg and colleagues.
 While these studies are mainstream and useful for specific purposes, I already suggested that population geneticists take different approaches to studying the genetic structure of populations (Tishkoff et al. 2009).
 The work done by Rosenberg and colleagues is not representative of the whole field of population genetics.
 Recently, there has been a clear pushback against using human continental populations in that study (Coop 2022; Lewis et al. 2022).
 Second, STRUCTURE-based studies typically generate numerous clusters at different levels of granularity (Novembre et al. 2008).
-This is in part because these are exploratory studies (Griesemer and Barragan 2022).
+This is in part because these are exploratory studies (Pritchard et al. 2000; Griesemer and Barragan 2022).
 Scientists are successfully formulating and testing numerous hypotheses and alternative scenarios about the division of humans into genetic clusters.
 So, if Spencer commits to the reality of the set of five human continental populations, he would also have to commit to the reality of very many other sets of populations (Winsberg 2022).
 This promiscuity is not necessarily a problem.
-Nevertheless, it shows that the metaphysics underpinning BRR is very thin, i.e., the reality of entities is easy to obtain and many entities should be considered "real."
+Nevertheless, it shows that his metaphysical theory of real kinds is very thin, i.e., the reality of entities is easy to obtain and many entities should be considered "real."
 Reality claims lose epistemic and normative force.
 In other words, one is faced with the question of what is the philosophical gain of making such weak (thin) claims about the reality of races, particularly when one considers the social and ethical risks that these claims entail.
 I will return to this point in future sections.

 For now, it suffices to say that Spencer's BRR faces numerous challenges.
 This view relies on a set of genetic studies that (by design) overlook the main facts about human genetic diversity.
-Spencer combines these studies with flawed linguistic assumptions and thin metaphysics.5
+Spencer combines these studies with flawed linguistic assumptions and thin metaphysics.
+As a result, his defense of BRR ignores the main facts about human genetic diversity (Hochman 2014).